DoubangoTelecom/ultimateALPR-SDK/Jetson.md

 <a name="getting-started"></a>
 # Getting started #
-As explained above, we use both [NVIDIA TensorRT](https://developer.nvidia.com/tensorrt) and [TF-TRT](https://docs.nvidia.com/deeplearning/frameworks/tf-trt-user-guide/index.html).
+As explained above, we use both [NVIDIA TensorRT](https://developer.nvidia.com/tensorrt) to run the deep learning models on GPU.
  * [NVIDIA TensorRT](https://developer.nvidia.com/tensorrt) is used for:
     - License plate and car detection
     - [License Plate Country Identification (LPCI)](https://www.doubango.org/SDKs/anpr/docs/Features.html#license-plate-country-identification-lpci)